4-H Food Plot Project

 • The food plot contest is an individual event.
 Each participant completes a project book.

-• Participants will be notified when seeds are being distributed to county offices, and are responsible for contacting the county office to schedule a time to pick up seeds.
+• Participants will be notified when seeds are being distributed to county offices typically in August, and are responsible for contacting the county office to schedule a time to pick up seeds.

 • 4-H youth are to conduct all food plot activities except those in which safety is of concern.
 An example is an inexperienced youth driving a tractor for plot preparation.
 Adult assistance is expected and should be noted in the project book.

-• Youth are expected to contact their County Extension Agriculture and 4-H Agent(s) as the primary source for recommendations regarding their food plot and project book.
-These contacts should be reported in the project book.
+• Youth are expected to meet with and seek advice from their County Extension Agriculture and 4-H Agents as primary sources for food plot recommendations.
+These contacts should be reported in the project book to assure judges that agents were involved in the project.

-• Youth must plant only the seed they are provided for the project.
+• Youth must plant only the seed they are provided for this project.
 No additional seed may be added to the plot.

 • All plots should be protected from livestock.